chrsoo/hocon-extras/hocon-keystore/README.md

     ]
 }
 ```
+## Security
+Security for secrets stored in the keystore is of course bound by measures strength of the
+taken to protect they keystoreitself, the strength of the password, strength of the
+encryption algorithm etc.

+A particular weak spot is the managment of the password of the keystore which must be provided
+when starting the application and also made available to tools and operators managing the secrets
+in the keystore.

+Secrets are available in plain text to the application.
+Thus malicious code running inside the JVM
+can potentially access all secrets.
+Also secrets may be exposed if the application crashes, e.g.
+in a core dump file.

 ## API
 The Hocon Keystore API is centered around the `KeyStoreConfigEditor` class that provides
-a fluent API around a keystore.
+a fluent API for managing a keystore.
 Typical usage in an application would look something
 like this:
 ```java
 InputStream stream = getClass().getResourceAsStream("/keystore.jceks");